Contents

 Based on the fact that a tuple can contain multiple elements in it, you can sort this list of tuples based on some ith element of all the tuples.

-In this tutorial, we will learn how to sort a list of tuples based on the first, second, or ith element in the tuples.
+In this tutorial, you will learn how to sort a list of tuple.
 There are many ways to do so.
 We shall look into examples for the following ways.

 You can use any sorting() algorithm.
 The process should be same as that of using bubble sort given in this tutorial.

-In this example, we take tuples containing name and marks of students in a class.
-We shall sort these tuples based on the marks, the second element in all the tuples.
+In this example, we take a list of tuples where each tuple contains the fruit name and the number of fruits we have.
+We shall sort these tuples based on the second element in all the tuples, i.e., the number of fruits we have of each type.

 Python Program